 - Just press the power button of the remote control and keep holding it for up to 30 seconds.

 - Now point the remote to the TV and turn on the TV by pressing the power button.

 Has there a reset button on the Sanyo TV?

-Yes, there has a reset button features on Sanyo TV.
+Yes, there is a reset button feature on Sanyo TV.
 You will find the reset button at the back of your Sanyo TV.
 Look at the bottom right there, and you will easily locate a small button marked “Reset.”

 How do I get my Sanyo TV to work?

 To turn on the Sanyo TV, simply plug the power cord into a working electrical outlet.
 Now press the power button from the remote control.
 If it won’t turn on, unplug the TV and wait for 60 seconds to reset it.

 Why does my Sanyo TV have no sound?